-- 1. All ASN students must be admitted into the ASN program prior to enrolling in NURS 1101/1301 and NURS 1105. - 2.
-NURS 1111/1311 must be taken immediately after or within one semester of NURS 1101/1301. - Students advancing to NURS 1111/1311 must have successfully completed NURS 1105 within the previous 2 semesters. - 3.
+- 1. All ASN students must be admitted into the ASN program prior to enrolling in NURS 1101/1301. - 2.
+NURS 1105 and NURS 1111/1311 must be taken immediately after or within one semester of NURS 1101/1301. - 3.
 Students must have a grade of "C" or better in all associate Core curriculum courses and ASN nursing coursework.
 A student who has failed ("D," "F," "WF," or "U") two (2) nursing courses, whether at a 2- or 4-year institution (including Albany State University or the former Darton State College), will be ineligible for admission.
 Consideration may be given if the failures occurred over 3 years prior to application for admission.
 Please be aware of the following: - After a period of 3 years has passed from the second nursing course failure, an applicant will be permitted to reapply for admission into the Traditional ASN program.
 If the applicant is accepted into the program, the student must being the program in NURS 1101, regardless of previous nursing education. - Students dismissed from the program due to excessive nursing course failures may apply for readmission into the Traditional ASN program after completing an LPN or paramedic program and working for a minimum of 1 year in that field. - If a student is dismissed from the ASN program but passes the NCLEX-PN without having first completed an LPN program, the student will not be permitted to apply for readmission into the ASN program until a period of 3 years has passed from the second nursing course failure.

 - 4. Students who fail a nursing course must repeat both the theory and clinical components of the course.
-Students will be re-admitted to the course based on space available (see "Readmission/Progression After Absence from Program"). - 5.
+Students will be re-admitted to the course based on space available (see "Readmission/Progression After Interruption"). - 5.
 ASN students who are not enrolled in nursing courses for more than 1 semester must challenge or repeat previously completed courses (both theory and clinical skills components) to validate current knowledge and skills of the content.
 This includes all nursing courses, with the exception of NURS 2117: Nursing Leadership. - 6.
 Students are required to maintain at least a 2.0 cumulative grade point average in order to remain in the nursing program. - 7.
 Any nursing course presented for graduation that was completed 3 calendar years or more prior to anticipated date of graduation must be successfully challenged (both theory and clinical skills components) or repeated for credit.

-GENERAL ASN PROGRAM ADMISSION CRITERIA
+ASN PROGRAM ADMISSION CRITERIA